OLIMEX/DIY-LAPTOP/SOFTWARE/A64-TERES/TERES-KBD-RELEASE/README.md

 # TERES-KBD-RELEASE

-How to compile the keyboard and touchpad firmware for TERES-I:
+The purpose of this document is to describe how to compile the keyboard and touchpad firmware for the TERES-I.

-1. Make sure that you are performing these steps on the TERES-I itself.
+Make sure that you are performing these steps on the TERES-I itself.

-2. Go to this directory
+1. Go to this directory
 ```bash
 cd SOFTWARE/A64-TERES/TERES-KBD-RELEASE/
 ```
-3. Download Dean Camera's LUFA USB stack from http://www.fourwalledcubicle.com/.
+2. Download Dean Camera's LUFA USB stack [here](http://www.fourwalledcubicle.com/LUFA.php).
 Extract the archive inside [TERES-KBD-RELEASE/](.) to directory lufa-LUFA-170418
 ```bash
 unzip lufa-LUFA-170418.zip
 ```
-4. The Olimex keyboard + touchpad code is located in [TERES-KBD-RELEASE/TERES-HID/](TERES-HID).
+3. The Olimex keyboard + touchpad code is located in [TERES-KBD-RELEASE/TERES-HID/](TERES-HID).
 Navigate there to edit the build dependencies:
 ```bash
 cd TERES-HID/
 ```
-5. Edit the makefile inside [TERES-KBD-RELEASE/TERES-HID/](TERES-HID):
+4. Edit the makefile inside [TERES-KBD-RELEASE/TERES-HID/](TERES-HID):
 ```bash
 nano makefile
 ```